100 Black Men of Chicago – National

 The Miracle Center

 Project Exploration’s mission is to make science accessible to the public—especially minority youth and girls—through personalized experiences with science and scientists.
 We work with nearly 250 middle and high school Chicago Public School students annually in out-of-school time settings.
 Project Exploration targets students who are open-minded and curious; we particularly focus on young people who may be struggling academically.
-Project Exploration fosters and supports long-term relationships with our participants.
 After getting students interested in science, we focus on keeping them interested and building their capacity to continue their interests through high school and beyond.
 All of our programs are free.

 The mission of Project SYNCERE (Supporting Youth's Needs with Core Engineering Research Experiments) is to increase the number of minority, female, and under-served students pursuing careers in the fields of science, technology, engineering, and mathematics (STEM).
 Project SYNCERE offers several different types of programs to help achieve its mission: In-School, After-School, Saturday, Summer and Workshops.
 We provide a curriculum that integrates science, technology, engineering, and mathematics (STEM) through the use of project-based learning.